 In the global economy, disruptions in the supply chain become the order of the day.
 Think about delayed shipments or other errors in the logistics networks.
 Any operator in the supply chain area has had to manage a disruption caused by events like these two examples.
 It is an indisputable fact that this can obstruct manufacturing or delivery plans.
 The consequences can arrive down to the customer and across product lines causing not only an economic loss but also, in some cases irreparable, reputational damages.
 The problem is when there is limited visibility over these events, the resolution part can be slow and painful.
 Most companies are forced to react to disruptions without key information.

 Many supply chain operators know so little about their supply chains.
-Even the most mature organizations have true real-time visibility into only 20% of their supply chain, according to a 2019 Frost and Sullivan/IBM white paper¹.
+Even the most mature organizations have true real-time visibility into only small portions of their supply chain.
 Moreover, 84% of chief supply chain managers indicate a lack of visibility across the supply chain as their biggest pain point.
 But what does supply chain visibility actually mean?

 Surely, there are many well-structured definitions but, in order to materialize it, it is important to go beyond those definitions and truly understand their meaning.
 Supply chain visibility is about obtaining on-demand and real-time information on the status, condition and location of your products, materials and inventory anywhere around the world at any point in the supply chain journey.